|Type of tour:||Guided|

 The Cyclades, which comprise more than 30 islands, were the cradle of the first European civilized society 5,000 years ago.

 It is also here that Greece shows its most unadulterated beauty in all its variety: Gleaming white cubic houses with blue shutters and labyrinth lanes give the typical architectonic flavour to the island towns.
 The mostly ragged coastlines show impressive geological formations, turquoise-blue sea and fantastic sand beaches.

 Experience the fascinating mixture between antiquity and modern times on your motorized sailing ship or your bike and absorb the beauty of the central archipelago of the Greek Aegean.

 Day 1: Arrival to Boat; Boarding in Piraeus (Marina Zeas)

 Individual journey to Athens airport, and on to meet the boat at Marina Zeas, the yacht harbour of Piraeus, only 25 km (15 mi.).
-You can book a transfer from the Athens airport to the boat in Piraeus (please see the 'Packages and Pricing" section for pricing informaiton).
+You can book a transfer from the Athens airport to the boat in Piraeus (please see the 'Dates and Prices" section for pricing informaiton).
 Check-in is available from 2 p.m. on the ship.
 Dinner on board.